 Every time Alex Rodriguez’s name was mentioned Friday, the New York Yankees general manager appeared as if he might get sick.

 The subject was the third baseman’s claim that his left quadriceps really isn’t injured, but it could have been any one several topics: Rodriguez’s alleged performance-enhancing drug use, his pesky Twitter and radio appearances or his knack for creating tabloid headlines.

-Cashman challenged A-Rod to have his leg examined by an outside doctor or perhaps even file a grievance, defending the team’s medical and training staff and saying he wouldn’t comment on “extra noise.”
+Cashman challenged A-Rod to have his leg examined by an outside doctor, defending the team’s medical and training staff and saying he wouldn’t comment on “extra noise.”

 The third baseman detailed his frustration during a radio interview Thursday, just hours after team management said he wouldn’t be ready to resume minor league rehab games until Aug.
 1. Rodriguez wouldn’t answer when asked whether he trusted the Yankees.

 “The MRI is the MRI.
 It’s fact.
-You can’t change the results on an MRI,” Cashman said before Friday’s 10-6 loss to Tampa Bay in a homestand opener.
+You can’t change the results on an MRI,” Cashman said before Friday’s homestand opener against Tampa Bay.
 “So, we’re very comfortable with it, and if anybody wants to utilize the process in place with the union, go right ahead.
 It’s not something we’re afraid of.”

 Recovering from January hip surgery, Rodriguez is under investigation by Major League Baseball for his reported ties to a Florida clinic accused of distributing banned performance-enhancing drugs.
 A lengthy suspension appears likely.